 Funk holds a Bachelor of Arts degree in speech communications, from Montana State University, and a Master of Science degree in administration, from Central Michigan University.
 He is a graduate of the Armor Basic Officer Leaders and Advanced Courses, the Command and General Staff College, and completed his Senior Service College as a fellow at the Institute of Advanced Technology, University of Texas at Austin.

-General Funk is married to the former Elizabeth Yeosock and they have three children and one grandchild.
+General Funk is married to the former Elizabeth Yeosock and they have three children and two grandchildren.

 Link to Printable Bio.

-Lieutenant General Theodore D. Martin assumed duties as Deputy Commanding General/Chief of Staff, United States Army Training and Doctrine Command, March 5, 2018.
+Lieutenant General Maria R. Gervais assumed duties as Deputy Commanding General/Chief of Staff, United States Army Training and Doctrine Command.

 MG Daniel J. Christian

-Major General Daniel J. Christian assumed duties as Deputy Chief of Staff, United States Army Training and Doctrine Command on 23 October 2020.
+Maj.
+Gen. Daniel J. Christian assumed duties as Deputy Chief of Staff, United States Army Training and Doctrine Command on October 23, 2020.